Pranita1920/DATA_ANALYSIS_PROJECTS/README.md

 ---

 ## 🧰 Tools & Technologies Used
-- **Microsoft Excel** – Data cleaning and visualization
+- **Microsoft Excel** – Data cleaning
-- **Tableau / Power BI** – Dashboard creation and analysis
+- **Tableau** – Dashboard creation and analysis
-- **Canva / Snipping Tool** – Design and presentation enhancement
 - ---
 ## 📸 Dashboard Preview
 ![Bank Analytics Dashboard](BANK_ANALYSIS.png)
 ---

 ## 🚀 How to Use
-1. Download the Excel or Tableau file from the repository.
+1. Download the Tableau file from the repository.
-2. Open it in your BI tool (Excel / Tableau / Power BI).
+2. Open it in your BI tool Tableau .
 3. Use the filters (State, Loan Status, Year) to interact with the visualizations.
 4. Analyze patterns in loan collection, disbursement, and performance metrics.
 ---